-What happened to the money squirreled away through seasons?
-Saved to secure our daughter’s future?
+What happened to the money squirrelled away through seasons?
+The money Husband and I had saved to secure our daughter’s future?

-The reason we did not put a clause in the contract: she was to be a wife–the boyfriend our son – in the eyes of the law.
+The reason we did not put a clause in the contract: Laura was to be a wife, The Boyfriend our son – in the eyes of the law.
 We would not unbalance the scales of their union to treat our daughter separate from him.
 We made no stipulation when purchasing the house, when contracts were drawn, when keys were handed over.
 We made no stipulation that we paid money and he did not.

-Husband said no to going to court, no to a barrister–enough money had flowed down that drain.
+Husband said no to going to court, no to a barrister.
+‘Enough money has have flowed down that drain,’ he said.

-The betrayer, the boyfriend, hid behind his mother, hid behind his solicitor.
-Half of our investment he got, half of our investment he stole.
+The Betrayer, The Ex-boyfriend, hid behind his mother, hid behind his solicitor.
+Half of our investment he received, half of our investment he stole.

-She put on her nurse’s uniform, her mascara, and lipstick, and sprayed particles of perfume.
+Laura put on her nurse’s uniform, her mascara, and lipstick.
+She sprayed herself with particles of perfume.
 She reported for work.
 Her career as a nurse had started.
 Her new life had begun.
-She bought new clothes, went to parties with friends old and new.
+Laura bought new clothes, went to parties with friends old and new.
 She had recovered.
 She blossomed.
 Such a striking, attractive girl.
 I know, all mothers think that of their child.
 But she was, she was stunning.